Finley the Fire Engine

-Finley the Fire Engine is a 2007 British CGI animated children's television series produced by Balley Beg Animation Studios in Douglas, Isle of Man.
+Finley the Fire Engine is an American/Canadian/British animated children's television series produced by Balley Beg Animation Studios in Douglas, Isle of Man.

 Synopsis

 The show is about talking vehicles in a fictional town called Friendlyville.
 78 episodes have been aired, each running for 15 minutes.
-A British dub of the series was shown in Britain by the BBC's children's channel, CBeebies, from 23 July 2007 until 30 November 2012, with the voice recording studio and final mix being provided by Ten Pin Alley Limited.
+A British dub of the series was shown in the UK by the BBC's children's channel, CBeebies, from 23 July 2007 until 30 November 2012, with the voice recording studio and final mix being provided by Ten Pin Alley Limited.
 The show also aired on ABC in Australia from 18 March 2008 until 4 May 2014.

-The US dub from 2009 features the voices of Matt Hill (Miguel), Maggie Blue O'Hara (DJ), Reece Thompson (Finley), Chantal Strand (Jesse), Lee Tockar (Gorby), Andrea Libman (Isabelle), Danny McKinnon (Scooty), and Teryl Rothery (Abigail).